What to sow & do in a January kitchen garden

 As usual, January means I’ll mostly be indoors drinking tea, leafing through some seed catalogues and deciding what I’m going to grow this year.
 I’m briefly going to go outside to put some frost protection (horticultural fleece or recycled bubble wrap) around my pots of Mediterranean herbs, and to quickly cut back some raspberry canes and cherry tree branches, but that’s likely to be all the cold weather outsidey stuff that happens.

 Once back inside I’ll sow up some new pots of parsley, chervil and coriander as we’ve used up the last of our soft herbs now and you can usually start them off all year round.
 I’m also going to dig out a windowsill propagator and start off this year’s chilli seedlings by the radiator.
 This time around I’ve picked Hungarian Hot Wax for salads and stews, Padron peppers for tapas, Jalapenos for TexMex and pickling, and Apache for stir fries and general cooking.

 They have such a long growing season that I’d like to be organised and give them a decent chance to get established.
 I might even keep a couple of them indoors on a sunny windowsill through the summer if I can remember to hand pollinate the flowers, as it’s an insurance policy against terrible weather.

 What to sow outdoors (under cover)

 If the ground is frozen, don’t try to sow seeds, sets or tubers yet.
-You may be able to warm the grown up if you have a cloche, cold frame or polytunnel though, and you can sometimes pick up a clear plastic cloche or two in your local pound shop.
+In milder areas you may be able to start to warm the ground up if you have a cloche, cold frame or polytunnel though, and you can sometimes pick up a clear plastic cloche or two in your local pound shop.